Crawl Space Flood: Reasons, Problems, and Removal

 Here are 7 primary causes of crawlspace flooding.

 - Poor site grading: Improper grading causes surface water to flow toward the foundation instead of away from it.
-It increases hydrostatic pressure and directing stormwater into the crawlspace.
+It increases hydrostatic pressure and directs stormwater into the crawlspace.

-- Broken or leaking plumbing lines: Damaged water supply or drain lines, especially under slab or crawl zones release constant moisture into the crawlspace and mimicking the effects of a natural flood.
+- Broken or leaking plumbing lines: Damaged water supply or drain lines, especially under slab or crawl zones, release constant moisture into the crawlspace and mimic the effects of a natural flood.

-- Clogged or missing gutters and downspouts: Ineffective roof drainage causes rainwater to collect around the crawlspace and eventually seeping through wall penetrations or footing joints.
+- Clogged or missing gutters and downspouts: Ineffective roof drainage causes rainwater to collect around the crawlspace and eventually seep through wall penetrations or footing joints.

-- Rising groundwater table: Seasonal water table shifts cause groundwater to push upward through porous soils and unsealed crawlspace floors and leading to standing water accumulation inside.
+- Rising groundwater table: Seasonal water table shifts cause groundwater to push upward through porous soils and unsealed crawlspace floors, leading to standing water accumulation inside.

 - HVAC condensation line failures: A disconnected or poorly installed condensation line from furnaces or central AC units like Carrier, Lennox, or Goodman systems can discharge directly into the crawlspace.